hummus423/question-server/README.md

 * Input - The question ID and the voted answer
 * Output - Number of votes per answer﻿

-* No need to track user id or limit the number of votes
+No need to track user id or limit the number of votes.
-* You should make it work first but the design is important
+You should make it work first but the design is important

 ## HOW TO RUN